-The Voiding Dysfunction and Incontinence Program at Massachusetts General Hospital features a team of specialists who treat urinary disorders with today's safest and most effective methods.
+The Voiding Dysfunction and Incontinence Program at the Massachusetts General Hospital Department of Urology features a team of specialists who treat urinary disorders with today's safest and most effective methods.

 The Massachusetts General Hospital Geriatric Urology Program specializes in the innovative diagnosis, treatment and management of urological conditions experienced by patients age 60 and older.

 The physicians in the Massachusetts General Hospital General Urology Program evaluate patients for urological diseases and common disorders, and provide outstanding care to patients diagnosed with urological conditions.

 The Massachusetts General Hospital Female Urology Program provides advanced and comprehensive care for urinary tract disorders including incontinence, voiding dysfunctions and pelvic prolapse.